nicholasconnors/docs-test/docs/index.md

 # Home

-This is the home page
+This is the home page.
+The sidebar has links to different example pages that can be made.